dfoderick/tape-recorder/README.md

 # Broadcasting attestations

 The code to interact with the BSV blockchain was written in JavaScript using the bsv library.
-It takes the output tape of Tape Recorder and stores it onchain in a Metanet transaction.
+It takes the output tape (tape.txt) of Tape Recorder and stores it onchain in a Metanet transaction.
 See broadcaster.js.

 # What if you hate Forth?
 And hate Bitcoin Script?
 How about Hello?
 [BSV Editor](http://www.bowmain.co.uk/BSV/index.html) will compile a high level C-like language called Hello to Bitcoin script.